michaelahlers/scala-guide/readme.md

 [case-study-better-interface-design-with-types]: documents/case-study/better-interface-design-with-types/readme.md
 [case-study-generic-semantic-range-class]: documents/case-study/general-semantic-range-class/readme.md

+### Tutorials

+#### Monads in Scala

+[Monads in Scala][tutorial-monads-in-scala] is another tutorial that explains this most necessary concept.
+There are many similar tutorials, but my readers might fully appreciate this one following the theme and style of this guide.

+[tutorial-monads-in-scala]: documents/tutorial/monads-in-scala/readme.md

 ### [Frequently Asked Questions][frequently-asked-questions]

 You might be wondering why Scala 2 is prevalent here, why I chose to lean on SBT for builds, or have another question about the guide.
 These questions and their answers are all found under [Frequently Asked Questions][frequently-asked-questions].